-How to Launch Your First Google Ads Remarketing Campaign
+How To Launch Your First Google Ads Remarketing Campaign

 2. Create Intentional Remarketing Lists

-Now that you have ensured tracking is in place, it’s time to create intentional remarketing lists.
+Once you have ensured tracking is in place, it’s time to create intentional remarketing lists.

-Intention is extremely important when crafting remarketing audiences.
+The intention is extremely important when crafting remarketing audiences.

-If you simply targeted “All Visitors” to your website, you’re doing it wrong.
+If you simply targeted “All Visitors” to your website, you’re missing out on so many opportunities.

-Google Analytics and Google Ads provide an immense amount of options to segment your site viewers as granular as you want.
+Google Analytics and Google Ads provide many options to segment your site viewers as granularly as you want.

-Keep in mind, a list that is too narrow will have a hard time serving.
+Keep in mind that a list that is too narrow will have difficulty serving.

-The key is to find a balance of audience size and their intent.
+The key is to find a balance between audience size and their intent.

 Google Analytics Lists

-My personal preference is to create remarketing ads in Google Analytics.
+I prefer to create remarketing ads in Google Analytics (or GA4 if you’re already using it).

 Because there is onsite behavior data to layer onto lists, it gives more options to qualify that audience.

-To create an audience in Google Analytics, navigate to: Admin > Property View > Audience Definitions > Audiences.
+To create an audience in Google Analytics 4, navigate to Configure > Audience Definitions.

-Note: This is under the assumption that a user has already linked the proper Google Ads and Google Analytics accounts for data sharing.
+Note: This is assuming that a user has already linked the proper Google Ads and Google Analytics accounts for data sharing.

 Now, it’s time to get creative.